POMATOpl/cpp-docs.pl-pl/docs/mfc/reference/cmfcribbonpanel-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Wskaźnik do elementu skupiona lub NULL.
+Wskaźnik do elementu z fokusem lub wartości NULL.

 ### <a name="remarks"></a>Uwagi